 all these themes for the conscience is there a theme

-for the courage of the reader? where are the brave
+for the courage of the reader?
+Where are the brave

 plans of reform which should follow such prologues?

-no man with a heart can withhold
+No man with a heart can withhold

 sympathy from the laborer whose strength is wasted